rockNroll87q/LOD-Brain/results.md

 ## First result

+* Click the buttons to load test images.
 * Press `v` to toggle between views.
 * Move the crosshairs: left mouse click and drag.
 * Slice scrolling: mouse or touch pad scroll up and down.